 - Diminished quality of life

-Call (214) 295-1008 to schedule a free consultation with a Dallas personal injury lawyer at The Lenahan Law Firm.
+Call (214) 295-1008 to schedule a free consultation with a Dallas truck accident lawyer at The Lenahan Law Firm.
 We are focused on achieving the optimal result for the people we serve, with a fair and full settlement or jury award.